itaywe1998/EcoEvolution/Code_Diary.md

 28.11.23
 Wrote a sketch.
 Need to be checked.Only ecoevo_main.R and cpp, not all the bash around and not demo.
 Plus need to see about plot, not decided yet.
+01-02.12.23
+successful kozai - even too good because our model is well trained in temperature deltas bigger than a few degrees, and the temperature change rate is surprisingly not challenging enough but easy for the populations.
+Will try harsher situations longer kozai was performed, fully adapted.
+Will run lower vbar dbar to see failure or change the profile to be denser.
+Need to consult Hagai on the matching cases in the kozai context
 ```